cognetif/fontawesome-shortcodes/README.md

 ## License
 This project is free, open source, and GPL friendly.
 You can use it for commercial projects, open source projects, or really almost whatever you want.

+## Donations
+This is free software but it took some time to develop.
+If you use it, please send me a message I'd be interested to know which site uses it.
+If y$

 ## Issues
-Create a GitLab Issue: https://gitlab.com/cognetif-open-source/perchcms/fontawesome-shortcodes/issues
+Create a GitHub Issue: https://github.com/cognetif/fontawesome-shortcodes/issues

 ## Developper

 Cognetif : Jordin Brown <jbrown@cognetif.com>